Ulifyi/x3dh-react-native/README.md

 ## Usage

-There are two ways to use this package.

-You can require with your front-end bundler of choice (e.g. browserify, webpack):
+This package is not hosted on npm yet so to try it with React Native you can use [wml](https://github.com/wix/wml) to add this directory to your `node_modules` folder.
+You can then use it like:

 ```js
 var signal = require('signal-protocol')